Doug Wardlow: 2022 Minnesota Attorney General election

 Wardlow announced his running for Minnesota Attorney General in February 2021, and will seek GOP nomination.
 He is seeking a rematch with Attorney General Keith Ellison in the statewide election.

-Wardlow came under criticism over statements made following the killing of Daunte Wright by police in Brooklyn Center, Minnesota.
+Wardlow came under criticism over statements made following the killing of Daunte Wright by police officer Kimberly Potter in Brooklyn Center, Minnesota.
 Wardlow was a guest of conservative talk show host Joe Pags, when he stated that Daunte Wright "might still be alive if we didn't have so much pressure against the police."
 In the interview, Wardlow and Pags both attributed some recent police killings to victims' failure to comply with officers, something Wardlow said was the result of "a false narrative that's being spread and perpetuated by folks like Keith Ellison and Rashida Tlaib and Ilhan Omar."
 The narrative, Wardlow said, makes people believe "police hate people of a certain race" and that there's "systemic racism" in police departments, both of which he said are "completely untrue."
 He also stated that because of public pressure, "the morale of police is so low, it makes it more likely for them to make mistakes and for accidents like this to happen."
 The Minnesota DFL Party stated that his comments were "beyond insulting", calling him "not fit to serve Minnesotans."